Édgar González (pitcher): Toronto Blue Jays

 On April 7, 2013, González was claimed on waivers from the Astros by the Toronto Blue Jays.
-González was activated by the Blue Jays on April 9.
-On April 12, he was outrighted to the Triple-A Buffalo Bisons to make room for Casper Wells.
+On April 12, he was removed from the 40-man roster and sent outright to the Triple-A Buffalo Bisons to clear roster space for Casper Wells.
 González was recalled on May 8 when J. A. Happ was placed on the disabled list.
-He was designated for assignment on May 9.
-On May 11, González cleared waivers and elected free agency rather than an assignment back to Buffalo.
+He was designated for assignment the following day.
+On May 11, González cleared waivers and elected free agency rather than accept an assignment back to Buffalo.
+In 3 total games for Toronto, he had struggled to a 7.88 ERA with 3 strikeouts over 8 innings.

-Return to the Houston Astros
+Houston Astros (second stint)

-The Astros signed González on May 12, 2013.
-Philip Humber was designated for assignment to make room on the 40-man roster for Gonzalez.
-He was outrighted off the roster on September 7, 2013.
-He became a free agent after the season.
+On May 12, 2013, González signed a major league contract with the Houston Astros.
+In 5 total appearances for the Astros, he struggled to a 7.20 ERA with 8 strikeouts across 10 innings pitched.
+On September 7, González was removed from the 40-man roster and sent outright to the Double-A Corpus Christi Hooks.
+He elected free agency on October 1.

 Cincinnati Reds

-González signed a minor league deal with the Cincinnati Reds in January 2014.
-He became a free agent after the season.
+On January 20, 2014, González signed a minor league contract with the Cincinnati Reds organization.
+He pitched in only 2 games for the Triple-A Louisville Bats, allowing 1 run in 2 innings pitched.
+González became a free agent after the season.

-Sultanes de Monterrey (second stint)
+Sultanes de Monterrey (third stint)

 González signed with the Sultanes de Monterrey of the Mexican League for the 2015 season.
 He played with the club in 2016, 2017, 2018, and 2019.
 González did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 After the 2020 season, he played for Mexico in the 2021 Caribbean Series.

 El Águila de Veracruz

-On March 13, 2021, González was loaned to El Águila de Veracruz of the Mexican League.
-In 10 starts, he registered a 2–6 record with a 6.59 ERA in 42.1 innings pitched.
+On March 13, 2021, González was loaned to El Águila de Veracruz.
+In 10 starts, he registered a 2–6 record with a 6.59 ERA and 28 strikeouts in 42 1/3 innings pitched.

 Acereros de Monclova

-On July 19, 2021, González was loaned to the Acereros de Monclova of the Mexican League for the remainder of the 2021 season.
+On July 19, 2021, González was loaned to the Acereros de Monclova for the remainder of the 2021 season.
+In 4 games (2 starts), he struggled to a 12.91 ERA with 5 strikeouts across 7 2/3 innings pitched.